Skip to main content

 Prevalence and Causes

 About 30% of adults experience some form of insomnia symptoms.
 However, including the element of daytime distress or impairment reduces this proportion.
-Further, this proportion lowers under the DSM-IV criteria that outlines the requirements for diagnosis that require symptoms to exist for at least a month and not in the presence of another sleep or mental disorder or direct effects of substance use.
+Further, this proportion lowers under the DSM-IV criteria that outlines the requirements for diagnosis, which require symptoms to exist for at least a month and not in the presence of another sleep or mental disorder or direct effects of substance use.
 Women and older adults have a higher likelihood of having insomnia than other demographics.
-Family and genetics also play a role.
-Genetics may affect sleep patterns to raise or lower the risks of insomnia.
+Family and genetics also play a role — genetics may affect sleep patterns to raise or lower the risks of insomnia.
 Further, the work environment or occupation can affect the risk of insomnia.
 For instance, night or rotating work schedules can result in disrupted sleep schedules, resulting in insomnia.
 Traveling jobs also affect sleep patterns since timing sleep times becomes difficult.

 Lifestyle habits that raise the risk of insomnia include: